joeszafarowicz/CumulusWeatherAppWebsite/_pages/privacyterms.md

 <br>

 # Analytics
 Cumulus does not use any third party services for analytics.
 However, it does utilize Apple's App Analytics platform to collect statistics on app crashes and usage.
 This information helps to diagnose and resolve any issues when encountered.
-This data is collected anonymously and cannot be used to personally identify users.
+This data is anonymous and cannot be used to personally identify users.